Have you dreamed of traveling the world? Totally changing directions and quitting a job for someone else?

 Don’t worry, you can still make beautiful content (while still immersed in travel).
 It will just take more creativity.

-Bloggers make their money in freelance writing, social media posts, brand partnerships, ad posts, coaching, speaking, e books, affiliate income, photography, licensing and product sales.
-The doors are open, you just need to walk through.
+Bloggers who are working remotely make their money in freelance writing, social media posts, brand partnerships, ad posts, coaching, speaking, e books, affiliate income, photography, licensing and product sales.
+The doors of travel blogging are open, you just need to walk through.

 A few places to post and find remote work are Upwork, Fiverr, Writers Work, Freelancer, Remote Co, Idealist and Small World.
 If you’re in tech, you have even more flexibility.
 Coders and UX developers are in high demand.